2023 Most Popular Economics Doctor's Degree Schools in the Great Lakes Region

 Read full report on Economics at Ohio State University - Main Campus

-With a ranking of #8, University of Illinois at Chicago did quite well on this year’s most popular schools for economics students working on their doctor’s degree.
-UIC is a very large public school located in the large city of Chicago.
+University of Illinois at Chicago landed the #8 spot in the 2023 rankings for the most popular doctor’s degree economics programs.
+UIC is a fairly large public school located in the city of Chicago.

 About 38% of the students majoring in economics at the school are women while 63% are male.

-With a ranking of #9, Indiana University - Bloomington did quite well on this year’s most popular schools for economics students working on their doctor’s degree.
-IU Bloomington is a very large public school located in the small city of Bloomington.
+Indiana University - Bloomington ranked #9 on this year’s Most Popular Economics Doctor’s Degree Schools in the Great Lakes Region list.
+IU Bloomington is a very large public school located in the city of Bloomington.

 Of the 6 students majoring in economics at IU Bloomington, 67% are male and 33% are female.

-Read full report on Economics at Indiana University - Bloomington
+Read full report on Economics at Purdue University - Main Campus

-Explore the best economics schools for a specific state in the Great Lakes region.
+Explore the best economics colleges for a specific state in the Great Lakes region.

 Economics is one of 12 different types of programs to choose from.